carsonwolber/carsonwolber/README.md

 - I'm mainly interested in jobs in high-frequency trading and systems engineering.
 - I'm most interested in low-level programming, using languages like C, and C++, And sometimes Assembly / Verilog.
 But I also enjoy using Python, Java, and OCaml among others.
 - Feel free to reach out if you'd like to work together on something!
 I can be reached at ctw54@cornell.edu

+* Private repository code is available upon request by recruiters.
+These repositories are private either to preserve academic integrity for class projects or to protect the proprietary technology I've built for my startup interests.
+A list of all relevant private repositories is regrettably not currently available as I'm revamping the portfolio site where a directory is usually kept.